pybricks/pybricks-api/doc/api/start_pup.rst

     To get started using the program shown above, just copy and paste this snippet::

-        # Initialize hub and sensor
+        from pybricks.pupdevices import Motor
-        hub = CPlusHub()
+        from pybricks.parameters import Port, Stop
-        sensor = ColorDistanceSensor(Port.C)
+        from pybricks.tools import wait

         # We'll use two motors.
-One is a dial to
+One is a dial
-        # set the speed of the other motor.
+        # to set the speed of the other motor.
         motor = Motor(Port.B)
         dial = Motor(Port.A)

         # Say hello :)
         print("Hello, Pybricks!")

-        # First, we'll move the dial to absolute zero.
+        # First, we'll move the dial to zero.
         dial.run_target(500, 0, Stop.COAST)

         while True: